 There are tons of cleaning products out there that you can buy, so why make your own?

-So, surely you’d not want to breathe in harmful chemicals?
-This is why I advocate for natural cleaning products every time.
+So, surely youโd not want to breathe in harmful chemicals?
+This is why I always advocate for natural cleaning products, such as my homemade window cleaner.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.